 Enterprise Architect is a sophisticated requirements development and management platform allowing any type of requirement to be modeled including built in support for Non-Functional requirements or quality attributes as they are sometimes called.
 These requirements typically express how well the behavior expressed by the functional requirements must perform.
 Enterprise Architect has a purpose built element to model these important requirements and a facility to link them to any other elements including Use Cases, User Stories and Functional Requirements.
 These relationships can be displayed in a variety of diagrams and windows or generated out to documentation making them available to project stakeholders who are not working in the repository.
 There is also the opportunity to reuse these requirements across multiple projects or programs of work.

 The Specification Manager is the primary tool for working with text based elements such as Non Functional Requirements.
-These and other requirements can be created directly in the Specification Manager and their name and descriptive text can be added in a compelling Word Processor or Spreadsheet like format.
-Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and where property lists are available these can be chosen or changed from drop down lists.
+These and other requirements can be created directly in the Specification Manager and their names and descriptive text can be added in a compelling Word Processor or Spreadsheet format.
+Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and property lists - where available - can be chosen or changed from drop down lists.
 Additional properties in the form of Tagged Values can also be managed from within the Specification Manager.
-The Non-Functional Requirements visible in the Specification Manger can be included on diagrams if necessary and linked to other modeling elements.
-Changing any of the Requirement's details in the Specification Manger will update the element in all other locations such as diagrams and vice versa, since there is a single element in the Repository that is visible in many views.
+The Non-Functional Requirements visible in the Specification Manager can be included on diagrams, if necessary, and linked to other modeling elements.
+Changing any of the Requirement's details in the Specification Manager will update the element in all other locations such as diagrams and vice versa, since there is a single element in the Repository that is visible in many views.

 Learn More: Specification Manager

 The Requirements diagram can be used to model Non Functional Requirements.
-These requirements are often displayed using a package element showing the category of the requirement.
-In other diagrams the modeler can show the Non Functional requirements linked to other elements such as Use Cases and User Stories or Functional Requirements.
-Traces could also be created between the Non Functional Requirements and system components or Interfaces that implement the requirements.
+These requirements are often displayed using a Package element showing the category of the requirement.
+In other diagrams, the modeler can show the Non Functional Requirements linked to other elements such as Use Cases and User Stories or Functional Requirements.
+Traces could also be created between the Non Functional Requirements and the system components or Interfaces that implement the requirements.